Lords of Dogtown: Accolades

 The Central Ohio Film Critics Association named Heath Ledger Actor of the Year for this film.

 Lords of Dogtown is at #417 on the Empire list of "The 500 Greatest Movies of All Time".

 Soundtrack

 The film's soundtrack features songs by Sparklehorse (covering Pink Floyd's "Wish You Were Here"), Deep Purple, Black Sabbath, Cher, David Bowie, Neil Young, T.Rex, Jimi Hendrix, and Iggy Pop among others, as well as a cover of The Clash's "Death or Glory" by Social Distortion.

 Home media

-The film was released on VHS, DVD and UMD on September 27, 2005.
+The film was released on VHS, DVD, and UMD on September 27, 2005.
 The DVD includes original Z-Boys cameos, director and cast commentaries, deleted scenes, a making-of feature, and make-up test outtakes.

 Television series

-In January 2021, it was announced that television series based on the movie was in development for Freevee.
+In January 2021, it was announced that a television series based on the movie was in development for Freevee.